kumavis/Learnable-Programming-Resources/README.md

 # Learnable Programming Resources

-A collection of projects and ideas to help students grok programming
+A collection of projects and ideas to help students grok programming.
+Please contribute what resources you know.

 ### REPLs, Visualizations, and Sandboxes